 Water (APNA): Water is the element of protection, soothing, comfort and is flowing in nature.
 Our ghee is crafted with the end result in mind.
 It is said that the origin of the water element is the foundation of taste, also known as Rasa.
 Without the water element, there is no taste.
 Our flavored ghees are designed with each included herb in mind, to utilize the water, inherent in the butter, to best draw out the Rasa or taste of the product, in turn causing the herbs to release their protective elements into the body via our ghee.
 Health and protection of the tissues is our primary desire, in so, it is the superior taste of our products, coming strictly from organic, and whole plant sources, that allows this to happen.

 Earth (PRITHVI): Earth is the most stable of elements.
 Growing the grasses that feed the cows that produce the milk that becomes the butter that we craft into our ghee.
 It is of utmost importance to us as practitioners and individuals that we be able to follow that process with transparency from our ghee, right back to the grass our cows were grazing on.
 Our butter producers shun feedlots in exchange for open air and green pastures, the way cows were meant to eat.
-We choose our best and closest creameries and they in turn use local, Northwest herds to produce the cream that becomes our butter.
-We choose local, rather than cut costs by going overseas, harkening to the principle of “Satmya” which is the idea that a body processes better, what it is used to.
-In other words, you need not import butter, at great cost to the earth, in order to produce a cheaper product.
-It is a disservice to our customers.
-Consuming that which comes from your own country is more recognizable to the body and gentler on the earth.
+We source from a coop of small family farms in Ireland to produce the cream that becomes our butter.

 Our Brand Mark